unifiedstreaming/fmp4-ingest/ingest_spec.md

 15. Version 2 of the tfdt box SHOULD be used to generate media segments that have identical URLs in multiple datacenters.
 The fragment index field is REQUIRED for cross-datacenter failover of index-based streaming formats such as Apple HLS and index-based MPEG-DASH.
 To enable cross-data center failover, the time stamps MUST be synced across multiple live encoders/media ingest sources and be increased by 1 or a multiple of 1 for each successive media fragment, even across encoder restarts or failures.
 Encoders should use the timing information (Universal Time Stamps) from the original SDI input signal (if available) in order to allow exact synchronization of the Universal Time Stamps in the streams.
 Reconnecting encoders or media sources SHOULD transmit in sync with other encoders or media sources.
 16. The ISOBMFF media fragment duration SHOULD be constant, to reduce the size of the client manifests.
 A constant MP4 fragment duration also improves client download heuristics through the use of repeat tags.
 The duration MAY fluctuate to compensate for non-integer frame rates.
 By choosing an appropriate timescale (a multiple of the frame rate is recommended) this issue should be avoided.
 17. The ISO BMFF fragment duration SHOULD be between approximately 2 and 6 seconds.
-18. The fragment decode timestamps tdft of fragments in the fragmentedMP4stream and the indexes base_media_decode_ time SHOULD arrive in increasing order for each specific bit-rate stream.
+18. The fragment decode timestamps tdft of fragments in the fragmentedMP4stream and the indexes base_media_decode_ time SHOULD arrive in increasing order for each specific bit-rate stream in the adaptationsets.
 19. The fragmented MP4 stream SHOULD use a 90-KHz timescale for video streams and 44.1 KHz or 48.1 KHz for audio streams or any another timescale that enables integer increments of the decode times of fragments signalled in the tfdt box based on this scale.
 20. The manifest MUST be used to signal the language, which SHOULD also be signalled in the mdhd box in the segments
 21. The manifest MUST be used to signal encryption specific information, which SHOULD also be signalled in the pssh, schm and sinf boxes in the segments of the init and media segments
 22. The manifest MUST be used to signal information about the different tracks such as the durations, media encoding types, content types, which SHOULD also be signalled in the moov box in the init segment or the moof box in the media segments

+## Formatting Requirements for Captions and Sub-titles
+To be contributed

 ## Formatting Requirements for Timed Meta-Data Ingest

 This section discusses the specific formatting requirements for ingest of timed meta-data.
 When delivering a live streaming presentation with a rich client experience, often it is necessary to transmit time-synced events, meta-data or other signals in-band with the main media data.
 An example of this are opportunities for dynamic live ad insertion signalled by SCTE-35 markers.
 This type of event signalling is different from regular audio/video streaming because of its sparse nature.
 In other words, the signalling data usually does not happen continuously, and the interval can be hard to predict.
 Examples of timed meta-data are ID3 tags (http://www.id3.org/), SCTE-35 markers [2] and DASH emsg messages defined in section 5.10.3.3 of [1].
 For example, DASH Event messages contain a schemeIdUri that defines the payload of the message.
 Table 1 provide some example schemes in DASH event messages and Table 2 illustrates an example of a SCTE-35 marker stored in a dash emsg.
+The presented approach allows ingest of timed meta-data form different sources possibly on different locations.

-Table 1 Example of DASH emsg schemes  URI
+Table 2 Example of DASH emsg schemes  URI

 Scheme URI	                | Value	| Description	                                  | Reference